cyclus/cyclus.github.com/source/basics/introduction.rst

 cycle simulation tools involve a duplication of effort.

-Each of these approaches lacks a design basis in computational science and software development that can deliver the stated desired attributes of the final software product:
+Each of these approaches lacks a design basis in computational science and software development that can deliver the desired attributes of the final software product:

     * **usability:** accommodating a wide range of user sophistication,